mikenath223/landing-page/README.md

 - The user on clicking the take quiz button is shown a quiz with an array of options to choose from.
 - The first question quizzes the user on his/her type of hair baldness condition.
 - The second and third questions have only a true and false option.
 - On answering the last question a final result is then returned to the user.
 - If the user answered true in any of the last two questions a result is shown that prevents the user from accessing the medication, otherwise the user gets shown a result allowing access to the baldness medication.

+## Development Cycle

+- While working on the JSON object I noticed that the Images in the JSON object where made the keys of their respective Objects, and because they contained special characters it made the entire JSON object none-parseable.
+This is because JSON keys are expected to be just strings and not contain special characters.
+To fix the bug I interchanged the keys and the values of the object, thereby making the Images values in their object.
+- However in the App I showcased both the keys and values of the object.
+So the end user result stayed the same.

 |  Landing-page Screenshot | Quiz |